handshake/handshake-design-system/src/components/__template__/README.md

     export function mapPropsForMobile (props) {
         return {
-            // but the mobile version is subpar, so...
+            // but the mobile version is subpar, and needs to match, so...
             type: (type => ({
+                // this is a map of our enum -> antd's enum
                 primary: "main",
                 default: "secondary",
                 warning: "dangerWillRobinson",